-Scars only getting more visible with time: Manmohan Singh on note ban
+Note ban carefully planned 'criminal financial scam': Rahul

+November 8th will forever go down in the history of India, as a day of infamy.
+Two years ago, on this day, Prime Minister Modi unleashed the tyranny of demonetisation on the nation.

+“At eight that night, he appeared on television to deliver a unilateral announcement, that we now know didn’t even have the support of his own economic advisors.
+With that one declaration of demonetisation, Mr Modi took 86% of India’s currency out of circulation, bringing our economy to a grinding halt,” he said.

-Describing demonetisation as an “ill-fated” and “ill-thought” exercise, former prime minister Manmohan Singh said on the decision’s second anniversary on Thursday that the havoc it unleashed on the economy and society is now evident.
+Former prime minister Manmohan Singh said on the decision’s second anniversary on Thursday that the havoc it unleashed on the economy and society is now evident.

 The Congress leader asked the government to not resort to further unorthodox, short-term economic measures that can cause any more uncertainty in the economy.